-Service Learning means different things to different people, however the official definition is clear according to the Learn and Serve America National Service Clearinghouse: it “is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.”
-Today, many secondary and post-secondary schools include Service Learning as a part of their graduation requirements.
+Service Learning (SL) means different things to different people, however the official definition is clear according to the National Service-Learning Clearinghouse: it “is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.”
+Today, many secondary and post-secondary schools include SL as a part of their graduation requirements.

 At My Learning Springboard, we help students and schools to develop and implement Service Learning opportunities in connection with the curriculum.